-1. Interfund Loan: Money is transferred with the expectation that it will be repaid.
-The fund making the loan has a bank account credited and an Interfund Receivable account debited, while the receiving fund has a bank account debited and an Interfund Payable account credited.
+An Inter Fund Loan is money transferred from one fund to another, with the expectation that it will be repaid.
+The fund making the loan has a bank account credited and an Interfund Receivable account debited.
+Then the receiving fund has a bank account debited and an Interfund Payable account credited.
 When the money is repaid (only with a Interfund Payment transaction), the transaction is reversed.

-2. Interfund Transfers: Money is transferred without the expectation that it will be repaid.
+Inter Fund Transfer is money transferred from one fund to another, without the expectation that it will be repaid.
 For example, the General Fund may provide a monthly subsidy to the Youth Fund to help them support their activities.
 The bank account from the fund that is doing the subsidizing is credited and an operating transfer account called “Transfers Out” is debited.
-The receiving fund has the bank account debited and an operating transfer account called “Transfers In” is credited.
+The receiving fund has the bank account debited and an operating transfer account called “Transfers In” credited.
 Both the “Transfers In” and “Transfers Out” accounts are of account type “Other Financial Sources-Uses” and category type “Operating Transfers.”
 Figure 1 shows the posting of such a transaction, while Figure 2 shows the resulting entries in the general ledger.

-3. Interfund Payment: This is a repayment of an Interfund Loan.
-A fund was given money via an Interfund Loan and wants to repay it.
+This is a repayment of an Interfund Loan.
+A fund was money via an Interfund Loan and wants to repay it.
 This transaction will clear the Interfund Payable account from the fund having the loan and it will clear the Interfund Receivable account from the fund making the loan.

-Because Restricted and Temporarily Restricted funds are donor-restricted for specific use, money should not be moved out of these types of funds using Interfund Transfers or Interfund Loans.
-When money is transferred, it is always done within bank account types.
+Because Restricted and Temporarily Restricted funds are donor-restricted for specific use, money should not move out of these types of funds using Interfund Transfers or Interfund Loans.
+When money transfers, it is always done within bank account types.

-According to GAAP guidelines, money cannot be transferred into revenue or out of expense accounts, since by definition a transfer is neither revenue nor an expense.
+According to GAAP guidelines, money cannot transfer into revenue or out of expense accounts, since by definition a transfer is neither revenue nor an expense.

-In IconCMO, the fund transfer tool is accessed by selecting General-Ledger : Funds : Fund Transfer.
+In IconCMO, access the fund transfer tool by selecting General-Ledger : Funds : Fund Transfer.

-- Enter the dollar amount being transferred and choose the type of transaction.
-Interfund loans are transfers that are expected to be paid back.
-Interfund transfers are not expected to be repaid.
+- Enter the dollar amount and choose the type of transaction.
 Interfund payments repay an Interfund Loan.
 The amount entered must be a positive value.

 - Select the “From Fund” and the “To Fund” funds.
 Again, keep in mind that the “From Fund” cannot be a restricted or temporarily restricted fund.